vwellmo57/CircuitPython/README.md

 This was really a very simple assignment.
 I would just recommend reading the instructions for the git parts very closely.
 I also liked doing all the code by myself, it was nice to do it without help and made me feel like I was closer to being able to use CircuitPython proficiantly.
 ## Fancy LED:
 ### Objective
 Write a library that can make LEDs act in a certain fashion.
+This code was just heavily modified code from Classees, Objects, and Modules.
 ### Picture:

 <img src="MEDIA/FancyLED.png" width="392"/>